-To determine the absolute tool length, the control requires various functions, such as the material removal simulation or Dynamic Collision Monitoring (DCM).
+The absolute tool length is essential for the control in order to perform numerous functions (e.g., material removal simulation or Dynamic Collision Monitoring (DCM)).

-The absolute length of the touch probe always references the tool reference point.
+The absolute length of the touch probe is always referenced to the tool reference point.
 The machine tool builder usually defines the spindle nose as the tool reference point.